aws-amplify/amplify-js/docs/media/quick_start.md

 | notifications |
 ```

-Add analytics to the app with the following command (accept all defaults):
+Add analytics to the app with the following command (accepting all defaults is OK):

 ```bash
 $ amplify add analytics